kubermatic/docs/content/kubermatic/v2.17/guides/addons/_index.en.md

 * `addon-installer-controller`: Ensures a given set of addons will be installed in all clusters
 * `addon-controller`: Templates the addons & applies the manifests in the user clusters

+From v2.18 on `kubermatic-installer print` can be used to generate a full default `KubermaticConfiguration` manifest.

 ### Configuration

 To configure which addons shall be installed in all user clusters, update the relevant